 In the words of Stefan-Bernhard Eirich, Federal President of KAB Germany / EZA member, and with reference to the German Catholic bishops, we appeal:

 “Europe does not need sceptics who manage its downfall, but people who believe in the possibility of a just and peaceful order.
-Take heart!
+Take courage!
 Let us not stand still, but continue to build this house that has given us peace and freedom for decades.
-Europe is our shared response to the challenges of this world – and this response is worth defending with hope and determination.”
+Europe is our shared response to the challenges of this world – and this response is worth defending with hope and vigour.”

-Europe is more than just a political project.
-Europe is the space where we work, live and build our future together.
+Europe is more than a political project.
+Europe is our shared space for work, life and the future.